Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Excitedly, "And we can show the Kevesi folks around while we're at it."
 Being a host, eh!

-Eunie: "Much obliged.
+Eunie agreed with that, "Much obliged.
 We are just visitors, after all."

 Taion announced, "I want to have a chat with the soldiers too.
 There are a couple of things I'm curious to know."

-Noah: "So this is your old colony, Mio.
+Noah: "So this is your old colony, Mio...
 Let's see what kind of place it is."

 ---